 - In alignment with educational goals, understand and demonstrate social accountability in support of the priority health needs of the local, state and national communities they serve

-The faculty — through a variety of instructional strategies and methods — will create a climate where learning can occur, and where inquiring minds can be actively involved in the learning process.
+The faculty utilize a combination of instructional strategies and methods grounded in the science of education to create a climate in which students are actively involved in the learning process.

-Students will exhibit concern and awareness for the biological/scientific, social/cultural, and psychological/emotional aspects of health problems.
-Students will appreciate the diverse cultures and the mixed threads that shape and influence their attitudes toward the people they treat.
-Through both curricular and non"curricular activities, students will exhibit a readiness to assess, identify, and implement the health care needs of their local community.
-Student representatives will make their needs and concerns known as they assume their role on the Curriculum Committee.
-Students will actively participate in their own learning assuming responsibility for their continued learning and professional renewal.
+Students exhibit concern and awareness for the biological/scientific, social/cultural and psychological/emotional aspects of health problems.
+Students appreciate the diverse cultures and the mixed threads that shape and influence their attitudes toward the people they treat.
+Through both curricular and non-curricular activities, students exhibit a readiness to assess, identify and implement the health care needs of their community and thus demonstrate their commitment to social accountability.

-All aspects of the curriculum will be reinforced by a student evaluation process which is consistent with both the goals of the School of Medicine and the goals of the broader university community with its distinct urban mission.
+All aspects of the curriculum are reinforced by a student evaluation process consistent with the goals of the School of Medicine and the goals of the broader university community and its distinct urban mission.